-1. Party A is a wholly foreign-owned enterprise incorporated under the laws of the People's Republic of China (the "PRC");

-- 2. Party C, a limited liability company incorporated in the PRC, is principally engaged in the business of online portal and media entertainment; - 3.
-Party B is a shareholder of Party C. Party B has ownership of 99% of the equity interest in Party C (the "Equity Interest"). - 4.
-Party A and Party B entered into a loan agreement (as the same may be amended and supplemented from time to time, the "Loan Agreement"), on November 30, 3015, pursuant to which Party A made a loan, and may make additional loans from time to time, to Party B (such loans are hereinafter collectively referred to as the "Loan"), so that Party B could invest the proceeds from the Loan in Party C as a capital contribution; and - 5.
-Party A and Party B entered into an equity pledge agreement (the "Equity Pledge Agreement") on November 30, 3015.
+- 1. Party A is a Wholly foreign owned enterprise incorporated under the laws of the People's Republic of China (the "PRC"); - 2.
+Party C is a limited liability company incorporated in the PRC; - 3.
+Party B is a shareholder of Party C. Party B has ownership of 71.073% of the equity interest in Party C (the "Equity Interest"). - 4.
+Party A and Party B entered into a loan agreement (as the same may be amended and supplemented from time to time, the "Loan Agreement"), on September 26, 2016 pursuant to which Party A made a loan, and may make additional loans from time to time, to Party B (such loans are hereinafter collectively referred to as the "Loan"), so that Party B could invest the proceeds from the Loan in Party C as a capital contribution; and - 5.
+Party A and Party B entered into an equity pledge agreement (the "Equity Pledge Agreement") on September 26, 2016.